rdunk/sanity-blocks-vue-component/README.md

 ## Serializer Prop

 Serializers are the functions used for rendering block content.
-They can be defined either as a string (e.g. `div`) or as a Vue Component (see below for more detail).
-This package comes with default serializers that will work for rendering basic block content, but you may pass a `serializer` prop to override or extend the default serializers.
-Any object passed as a prop will be merged with the default serializers object.
+They can be defined as a string (e.g. `div`) or a Vue Component.
+This package comes with default serializers for rendering basic block content, you can pass a `serializer` prop to override or extend the defaults.
+Any object passed will be merged with the default serializers object.

 | Property    | Description                            |
 | ----------- | -------------------------------------- |